 We offer two Early Decision application dates: Nov.
 15 (Early Decision I) and Jan.
 1 (Early Decision II).
 All application materials and financial aid forms must be received by these dates to qualify.
 You will be notified about admission and financial aid approximately one month after the deadline: mid-December for Early Decision I applicants, and by the end of January for Early Decision II applicants.

 Here are a few of the most common questions we receive regarding applying Early Decision.

-When you apply Early Decision, you are stating that Whitman College is your top choice for college and that you will enroll at Whitman and withdraw your applications from any other colleges as long as Whitman provides a financial aid award that makes attendance possible.
+When you apply Early Decision, you are committed to enrolling at Whitman once admitted.
+That means withdrawing your applications from any other colleges as long as Whitman provides a financial aid award that makes attendance possible.
 We take this commitment seriously, and we expect that you will also.

 On your Common Application, select either Early Decision I or Early Decision II on the Whitman College-specific section.
 You’ll also need to electronically sign the Early Decision Agreement Form and provide email addresses for a parent/guardian and your school counselor, each of whom will need to electronically sign the agreement as well.
 You can also print the form, sign it and send it to: Admission Office, 345 Boyer Ave., Walla Walla, WA 99362.

 Yes!
 Early Decision applications from internatiional students are welcome at Whitman College.
 International students can apply for either the ED I or ED II deadline.